 1. Trail Keg

 Yes, a mini keg.
 This is basically a growler that has a tap, so you can fill up with your favorite craft beer and take it out to your picnic in style!
-Perfect for beer lovers like me.
+It’s perfect for beer lovers like me.
 It is a 64 oz stainless steel, vacuum insulated keg that keeps your beer nice and cold.
-Available on Amazon.

 2. Camp Hammock (Kammok)